dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 sudo /Applications/Install\ macOS\ Big\ Sur\ Beta.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume
 ```

-This will take some time so may want to grab a coffee, once done your USB should be good to boot!(Assuming you updated OpenCore and co earlier)
+This will take some time so you may want to grab a coffee, once done your USB should be good to boot!
+(Assuming you updated OpenCore and config.plist earlier)

 ### Installing